MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-service.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-Read this article to learn about service Hyper-V hosts and virtual machines in the VMM fabric.
+Read this article to learn about service Hyper-V hosts and virtual machines in the System Center Virtual Machine Manager (VMM) fabric.

 You can service hosts and VMs by: